 - Whether any fluoride treatments are necessary

-- Fissure any sealants if cavities are prevalent.
+- Fissure sealants or other preventative treatments if cavities are prevalent.

 - Ensuring that your child spits out the toothpaste but does not rinse their mouth, as the water can remove the crucial effects of the fluoride in the paste

-- Ensuring that your child does not fall asleep with either formula or regular milk or any fruit juice.
-These drinks have hidden sugars in them, which will pool in the mouth when your child sleeps
+- Ensuring that your child does not fall asleep with either formula or regular milk or drinks other than water.
+These drinks have hidden sugars in them, which will remain in the mouth when your child sleeps

-If your child has tooth decay from an early age, your dentist may advise that fluoride treatment is necessary, as this will help to strengthen the surface area of the tooth and protect against further decay.
-When the child starts growing their adult teeth, your dentist may also recommend that you use fissure sealants to preserve the teeth.
+If your child has tooth decay from an early age, your dentist may advise that a fluoride treatment is necessary This will help to strengthen the enamel of the tooth and protect against further decay.
+When the child starts growing their adult teeth, your dentist may also recommend that fissure sealants are placed to preserve the teeth.
 Fissure sealants work by making the grooves in the tooth more shallow and acting as a physical barrier between bacteria and the enamel.

-If you have any queries regarding fluoride treatments or the care of your child’s teeth, please don’t hesitate to call us on 03-5996-9197.
-Our staff are very knowledgeable and informative, and can best guide you to ensure that your child’s mouth is healthy and leave them free to enjoy their childhood.
+If you have any queries regarding the care of your child’s teeth, please don’t hesitate to call us on (03) 5996 9197.
+Our staff are very knowledgeable and informative, and can best guide you to ensure that your child’s oral hygiene is in excellent condition.